Hybridless/serverless-ecs-plugin/README.md

         //VPC as described above -- All vpc parameters below are intrinsic safe
         //ivars meaning that all of then accept intrinsic functions 💪
         vpcId: string;
-        securityGroupIds: string[]
+        securityGroupIds: string[] | any;  //object allows intrinsict functions
-        subnetIds: string[]
+        subnetIds: string[] | any;  //object allows intrinsict functions albSubnetIds?: string[] | object; //object allows intrinsict functions -- will superseed subnetsIds for the ALB if specified
-        albSubnetIds?: string[]; //this will superseed subnetsIds for the ALB if specified };
+    };
     //Services/tasks (1:1)
     services: Array<{